colmhiggs11/ProandS_Project/README.md

 <div align="left">

 ## Information
 This repository contains the files for the project in the Programming and Scripting module 2020.
-Key files in this repository include the following files which will be explained in more detail below.*(For quick acces to the files just click on them below)*
+Key files in this repository include the following files which will be explained in more detail below. *(For quick access to the files just click on them below)*

 * [README.md](https://github.com/colmhiggs11/ProandS_Project/blob/master/README.md) *(Description and Analysis of the project)*
 * [IRIS.csv](https://github.com/colmhiggs11/ProandS_Project/blob/master/IRIS.csv) *(Data File)*